-The current T/HIS page will be saved.
+CurrentThe current T/HIS page will be saved.
+This option will only be available ifPageT/HIS contains multiple graphs on more than one page (see Page Layouts).

+Only Page (n) A single image containing the selected page will be generated.
 This option will only be available if T/HIS contains multiple graphs on more than one page (see Page Layouts).

-Only Page

-(n)

-A single image containing the selected page will be generated.
-This option will only be available if T/HIS contains multiple graphs on more than one

-All Graphs

-A single image will be generated containing all of the graphs.
-This option will only be available if T/HIS only contains a single page (see Page
+All Graphs A single image will be generated containing all of the graphs.
+This option will only be available if T/HIS only contains a single page (see Page Layouts).
+All Active Graphs A single image will be generated containing all of the currently active graphs.
+This option will only be available if T/HIS only contains a single page (see Page Layouts).
+Only Graph ( n) A single image containing the selected graph will be generated.
+White Background Captures the image with a white background and black foreground.

-Layouts).

-All Active Graphs

-A single image will be generated containing all of the currently active graphs.
-This option will only be available if T/HIS only contains a single

-Only Graph (n)

-A single image containing the selected graph will be generated.

-White Background

-Captures the image with a white background and black foreground.
 Once the image is captured the colours are reset to their original values.

+File Format